dbmdz/mirador-canvaslink/README.md

 The available configuration options are:

+- `getCanvasLink`: **Required**.
+A function that returns a link for the currently displayed canvases.
+  Receives the identifier of the manifest as the first argument and an array of the currently displayed canvas identifiers as the second argument.
+Must return a string.
 - `dialogOpen`: If the share dialog is open.
 Boolean, defaults to `false`.
 - `enabled`: If the plugin is enabled.
 Boolean, defaults to `true`.
 - `showRightsInformation`: If rights information defined in the manifest should be shown.
 Boolean, defaults to `true`.
+- `singleCanvasOnly`: Set to true, if `getCanvasLink` can only generate links for a single canvas, this will disable the "Share" button in book view.

 ## Contributing